NoraArcher/AmateurSteg-2022a/PRESENTATION.md

 We didn't include all of stegsolve's viewing modes, like gray bits and random colour map, but we did add planes for the hue, saturation, and brightness of the pixels as well.
-These are not necessarily separate values within the pixel but are different channels that processing can express into easy bytes.
+These are not necessarily separate values within the pixel, but are different channels that processing can express into easy bytes.

 ![Pixels are 4D but lets simplify it to cool gradient shapes](/images/rgb-vs-hsv.jpg)